 A regular coach (bus) service runs directly from Heathrow Airport (Terminals 2,3, 4 and 5) to St Margaret’s Bus Station in Leicester.
 The current service runs approximately every hour, with the first bus at 7.30am and the last bus at 11.45pm.
 The journey takes around three hours, but may take longer during peak times.
 The current single fare is approximately £50.

 Check timetables, prices and other details at National Express.

-If you are arriving at Terminals 2 or 3, follow the signs for the Central Bus Station, which is a few minutes' walk from these terminals via underground walkways.
+If you are arriving at Terminals 2 or 3, follow the signs for the Central Bus Station, which is a few minutes' walk from these terminals.
 You can buy coach tickets at the travel centre in the bus station.
 The bus station is open 24 hours a day and the travel centre opens from 6am until 10.30pm.
-It should also be possible to buy a ticket from the coach driver, although it is usually easier to get your ticket from the travel centre, before you try to board the coach.

-If you are arriving at Terminal 4 or Terminal 5 you will find a National Express desk in the arrivals area in th terminal building.
+If you are arriving at Terminal 4 or Terminal 5 you will find a National Express desk in the arrivals area in the terminal building.

-On arrival at St Margaret’s Bus Station in Leicester, we suggest taking a taxi for the short journey to the DMU campus.
-This should cost between £5 and £10.
+On arrival at St Margaret’s Bus Station in Leicester, we suggest taking a taxi for the journey to your accommodation.
+You will see a rank of black taxis near the coach stop.
+The taxi fare to the DMU campus would cost between £5 and £10.

 If you need to travel by train, use the Underground to get to King’s Cross/St Pancras.
 You can get a map of the Underground free of charge at the information point at Heathrow.

 Tickets are available from machines or from the counter and currently cost about £5 for the journey to King’s Cross/St Pancras.
 There is a train every five to ten minutes.
 Make sure you travel on the Piccadilly Line (shown as a dark blue line on the underground map).